 Its RAM is about 512 MB and its file system has about 128 MB available.

-Test Strategies
+xTP Test Strategies

-– Automate API calls using a test harness, node.js.
+Automation – Automate API calls using a test harness, node.js.
 Subset of these cases will constitute a BVT.
 Later integrate automated tests into test benches used for xBRC and other system components.

-– Manually API calls and use cases that require physical verification such as lights changing or sounds made.
+Manual Testing – Manually test API calls and use cases that require physical verification such as lights changing or sounds made.

-– Use the PUT /tap command to run hardware for several hours and monitor effect on component.
+Reliability – Use the PUT /tap command to run hardware for several hours and monitor effect on component.

-– Develop and run sets of test cases which exercise error conditions.
-The possible error conditions can be derived from source code
+Error Handling – Develop and run sets of test cases which exercise error conditions.
+The possible error conditions can be derived from source code.
+The list of error conditions is documented in the source code.
+The xTP software will pass through an error message so that the xBRMS will expose to the user.

-- Configuration testing (for example: park entry build, varying values in configuration file; varying physical variables such as light level and temperature.
+Configuration Testing - Configuration testing (for example: park entry build, varying values in configuration file; varying physical variables such as light level and temperature.

-– Perform integration testing with biometric reader.
+Integration Testing – Perform integration testing with biometric reader.
 Test for use case where adult is using reader.
-When a child enters the park, they are not asked to provide a fingerprint for admission.The following are itemized in the xTP test cases spreadsheet:
+When a child enters the park, they are not asked to provide a fingerprint for admission.

+Longevity Testing – The device is set to its test_loop for hours or days at a time in order to reveal issues that could arise.

+The xTP is unaffected by architecture in the overall xConnect infrastructure such as HA and F5.

+Breakdown of xTP Test Cases - The following are itemized in the xTP test cases spreadsheet: